splunk/public-o11y-docs/admin/notif-services/jira.rst

 To send Observability Cloud alert notifications to Jira, follow these configuration steps:

-.. note:: You must be an Observability Cloud administrator to perform these steps.
+.. note:: You must be an Observability Cloud administrator to complete these steps.

 * :ref:`jira1`
 * :ref:`jira2`